reactive-graph/std/README.md

 ### About this module

 This plugin provides components for support of metadata.
 Textures, sounds, maps and other content usually has some information about the creator, the contributors, the source.
+The metadata definitions are provided as components.
+Therefore, any entity type can add metadata by adding the metadata component.

 [<img src="https://img.shields.io/badge/Language-Rust-brightgreen">](https://www.rust-lang.org/)
 [<img src="https://img.shields.io/badge/Platforms-Linux%20%26%20Windows-brightgreen">]()